 Carrots are chockfull of beta-carotene that converts to Vitamin A, which promotes good eye health.
 So eating carrots won’t increase your visual acuity, but it’s not bad for you either.

 This myth is quite pervasive but the truth is: When gum is swallowed, the stomach doesn’t digest it but instead pushes it right through.
 It won’t actually just stick to the walls of your stomach in a vat of hydrochloric acid.
-The logic here is fundamentally flawed, however, if you swallow too much gum at once, you do run the risk of causing a blockage in the digestive tract since the many pieces can stick together.
+However, if you swallow too much gum at once, you do run the risk of causing a blockage in the digestive tract since the many pieces can stick together.

 Sure, it kind of grosses people out and a lot of people find it rude—but a lot of other people find it addictive (a lot of people meaning me) and live their whole lives in fear that arthritis is inevitably awaiting them so they try to stop but, alas, to no avail.
 So is it annoying?
 Yes.
 It even annoys me when I crack my own knuckles.
 Will it cause permanent damage?
 No. Not unless you break your finger doing it.
 You can indeed cause some ligament damage and reduce grip strength though.